tvisham/notdueyet/README.md

 ## Why this project matters

-Students need approachable tools that minimize friction. notdueyet reduces setup time and privacy concerns by running entirely in the browser.
+Students need approachable tools that minimize friction.
+NotDueYet reduces setup time and privacy concerns by running entirely in the browser.
 Because it's static HTML/CSS/JS, it is easy to host, fork, and extend.

 ## Tech stack